Emtricitabine/rilpivirine/tenofovir (By mouth)

 - Missed dose: Take a missed dose as soon as you remember.
 If your next dose is due within 12 hours, skip the missed dose and take your next regularly scheduled dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in the original bottle at room temperature, away from heat, moisture, and direct light.
 Keep the bottle tightly closed.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are taking antacids that contain aluminum, magnesium, or calcium, take the antacid at least 2 hours before or 4 hours after this medicine.
+- If you take antacids that contain aluminum, magnesium, or calcium, take the antacid at least 2 hours before or 4 hours after you take this medicine.

 Warnings While Using This Medicine